 Shrubs and oxymels are slightly different variations of a sweetened vinegar-based mixture.
-The result is a tart and tangy preparation with a sweetness that rounds out the flavors.
+The result is a tart, tangy, nutrient-dense herbal preparation with a sweetness that rounds out the flavors.

 A Long History of Use

-These preparations have been made for thousands of years — both as delicious beverages and as medicine.
+People have made these nutrient-dense herbal preparations for thousands of years — both as delicious beverages and as medicine.
 The School of Hippocrates recommended oxymels 2,000 years ago as a way to address congested coughs.
-Vinegar was historically added to water because it inhibited pathogenic growth.
+People historically added vinegar to water because it inhibited pathogenic growth.
 I learned from Emily Han in her book Wild Drinks and Cocktails that as long as 4,000 years ago Babylonians were fortifying their water with date and raisin vinegar.

 Oxymels tend to be more medicinal in nature and typically involve infusing herbs in vinegar and honey.
 (Oxymel means “acid honey.”)
 Shrubs more often include fruit and a sweetener.
 The word shrub may conjure greenery or a small tree for us plant-focused folks, but this word actually comes from an Arabic syrup, sharbât.